 Fluoride has been added to U.S. drinking water supplies since 1945.
 In December 2007, MWD joined a majority of the nation's public water suppliers in adding fluoride to drinking water to help prevent tooth decay.
-In line with recommendations from the DDW, as well as the U.S. Centers for Disease Control and Prevention, MWD adjusted the natural fluoride level in imported treated water from the Colorado River and State Project water to the optimal range for dental health of 0.6 to 1.2 parts per million.
+MWD was in compliance with all provisions of the State's fluoridation system requirements.

-IRWD's local groundwater contains naturally occurring fluoride, but is not supplemented with fluoride.
+IRWD's local groundwater contains naturally occurring

+fluoride, but is not supplemented with fluoride.
 Fluoride levels in drinking water are limited under California state regulations at a maximum dosage of 2 parts per million.